nickserv/danamccurdy.com/_posts/2019-02-13-who-i-thought-i-was.md

 of who I thought I was.

 And here I am,
-seeing my own history from outside of it, amazed and aghast at how much stuff my former selves have accumulated, all in the name of hanging on
+seeing my own history from the outside, amazed and aghast at how much stuff my former selves have accumulated, all in the name of hanging on